-Having shareholder meetings is an efficient way to review important affairs of the company.
+Having a shareholder meeting is an efficient way to review important affairs of the company.
 The frequency of these general meetings will be stated in the Articles of Association.

-The annual general meeting must take place, and the record of these meetings are known as the meeting minutes.
+The annual general meeting must occur, and the records of these meetings are known as the meeting minutes.

-Any special resolution or ordinary resolution must be communicated with the proper notice to the corresponding parts.
+Any special or ordinary resolution must be communicated with proper notice to the corresponding parts.

-What companies require to have Articles of Association under the new Companies Ordinance?
+What Companies Are Required to Have Articles of Association Under the New Companies Ordinance?

 In this section, we discuss the Hong Kong companies that are required to register their Articles of Association by law:

-- The Private limited company: in most companies limited by shares, the liability of each member is related to the number of shares they hold, this should be stated on the articles of association.
+- The Private Limited Company: In most companies limited by shares, the liability of each member is related to the number of shares they hold.
+This should be stated in the articles of association.
 Additionally, as a private company, the public cannot engage in acquiring shares in the way of bonds or stocks.
-Other company types, like public companies limited by shares, have that capacity.
+Other companies, like public companies limited by shares, have that capacity.

 The complexity of the Articles of Association's structure can vary from one Hong Kong company to another.